-- 4. When any food other than food to which regulation 5 applies is sold, any particulars with which it is required to be marked or labelled by Regulation 1139/98 or Regulation 50/2000 shall appear- - (a) on the packaging, - (b) on a label attached to the packaging, or - (c) on a label which is clearly visible through the packaging, save that, where the sale is otherwise than to the final consumer, such particulars may, alternatively, appear only on the commercial documents relating to the food where it can be guaranteed that such documents, containing all such particulars, either accompany the food to which they relate or were sent before, or at the same time as, delivery of the food.
+- 4. When any food other than food to which regulation 5 applies is sold, any particulars with which it is required to be marked or labelled by Regulation 1139/98 or Regulation 50/2000 shall appear - - (a) on the packaging, - (b) on a label attached to the packaging, or - (c) on a label which is clearly visible through the packaging, save that where the sale is otherwise than to the final consumer, such particulars may, alternatively, appear only on the commercial documents relating to the food where it can be guaranteed that such documents, containing all such particulars, either accompany the food to which they relate or were sent before, or at the same time as, delivery of the food.

-Manner of marking or labelling: special rules
+Manner of marking or labelling: special rules 5. - (1) This regulation applies to -

-- 5. (1) This regulation applies to- - (a) food which is not prepacked; - (b) food which is prepacked for direct sale; and - (c) any individually wrapped fancy confectionery product which is not enclosed in any further packaging and which is intended for sale as a single item. - (2) When any food to which this regulation applies is sold to the final consumer, any particulars with which it is required to be marked or labelled by Regulation 1139/98 or Regulation 50/2000 shall, except as provided in paragraph (3) below, appear- - (a) on a label attached to the food, or - (b) on a menu, notice, ticket or label which is readily discernible by an intending purchaser at the place where he chooses that food. - (3) In any case where fooduse of alternative labelling in place of the GMO particulars shall not alone be treated as a contravention of those labelling requirements and for this purpose alternative labelling is used where, instead of the particulars referred to in Article 2(3) of Regulation 1139/98 or in Articles 2 and 4 of Regulation 50/2000 appearing in the manner specified in paragraph (2)(a) or (b) above, alternative particulars are displayed in accordance with paragraph (4) below.
+(a) food which is not prepacked;

+- - (b) food which is prepacked for direct sale; and - (c) any individually wrapped fancy confectionery product which is not enclosed in any further packaging and which is intended for sale as a single item. - (2) When any food to which this regulation applies is sold to the final consumer, any particulars with which it is required to be marked or labelled by Regulation 1139/98 or Regulation 50/2000 shall, except as provided in paragraph (3), appear - - (a) on a label attached to the food, or - (b) on a menu, notice, ticket or label which is readily discernible by an intending purchaser at the place where he chooses that food. - (3) In any case where food - - (a) is food to which the labelling requirements of Regulation 1139/98 or Regulation 50/2000 apply, - (b) is - use of alternative labelling in place of the GMO particulars shall not alone be treated as a contravention of those labelling requirements and for this purpose alternative labelling is used where, instead of the particulars referred to in Article 2(3) of Regulation 1139/98 or in Articles 2 and 4 of Regulation 50/2000 appearing in the manner specified in paragraph (2)(a) or (b), alternative particulars are displayed in accordance with paragraph (4).
-- (a) is food to which the labelling requirements of Regulation 1139/98 or Regulation 50/2000 apply,

-- (b) is-

 - (i) not prepacked, or

 - (ii) prepacked for direct sale, and

 - (c) is sold to the final consumer at appropriate premises,